johntrogan/defender-docs/defender-endpoint/linux-static-proxy-configuration.md

   ```

   > [!CAUTION]
-  > Note that above two methods could define the proxy to use for other applications on your system.
-Use this method with caution, or only if this is meant to be a generally global configuration.
+  > The above two methods could define the proxy to use for other applications on your system.
+Use this method with caution, or only if this is meant to be a global configuration.

 - The `HTTPS_PROXY` variable is prepended to the installation or uninstallation commands.
 For example, with the APT package manager, prepend the variable as follows when installing Microsoft Defender for Endpoint: